top of page

 He wrote a monologue, Den unge Elias' lidelser (in English: The Sorrows of Young Elias) in 2021, which he himself performed at Folketeatret in Copenhagen.

 In 2024, he has released Djinn, a collection of poems about obsession and desire, published by Gyldendal.
 Selected poems from Djinn have been translated into English and published in BEDTIME Magazine No. 5 and the anthology Moist Wild Apple from Ordskælv.
-He has been awarded with Seahorse of The Year by the organization LGBT+ Danmark and was among the finalist for the Bodil & Jørgen Munch-Christensen's Debutant Award for book and the Prisma Literature Awards.
+Swedish translations have been featured in the poetry magazine Lyrikvännen, No. 2 2025.

 In 2024 Aarhus Teater produced his adaptation of Køresvenden (in English: The Phantom Carriage), based on a gothic novel from 1912 by Selma Lagerlöf.
 In the fall of 2025, Blaagaard Teater in Copenhagen produces Elias' own adaptation of his book Djinn

-He is working as a writer-in-residence at the University of Southern Denmark in 2025-26.
+Elias is working as a writer-in-residence at the University of Southern Denmark in 2025-26.

 © Elias Sadaq 2025